Wolfowitz Doctrine: Contents

 In his NYT article, Patrick Tyler compared the leaked document with the revised version.
-The leaked draft and the revised April version differed substantially in tone and emphasis.
+The leaked draft and the revised April version seemed to differ substantially in tone and emphasis.
 While the February draft stressed unilateral action and prevention of rivals, the April text emphasized multilateral cooperation.
-The following excerpts illustrate the contrasts.
+The following excerpts, partly taken from Tyler's article illustrate the differences.

 Superpower status

-The doctrine announces the United States's status as the world's only remaining superpower following the collapse of the Soviet Union at the end of the Cold War and proclaims its main objective to be retaining that status.
+The first draft of the "doctrine" announces the United States's status as the world's only remaining superpower following the collapse of the Soviet Union at the end of the Cold War and proclaims its main objective to be retaining that status.

 Our first objective is to prevent the reemergence of a new rival, either on the territory of the former Soviet Union or elsewhere, that poses a threat on the order of that posed formerly by the Soviet Union.
 This is a dominant consideration underlying the new regional defense strategy and requires that we endeavor to prevent any hostile power from dominating a region whose resources would, under consolidated control, be sufficient to generate global power.
 These regions include Western Europe, East Asia, the territory of the former Soviet Union, and Southwest Asia.

 There are three additional aspects to this objective:

 First, the US must show the leadership necessary to establish and protect a new order that holds the promise of convincing potential competitors that they need not aspire to a greater role or pursue a more aggressive posture to protect their legitimate interests.

 Second, in the non-defense areas, we must account sufficiently for the interests of the advanced industrial nations to discourage them from challenging our leadership or seeking to overturn the established political and economic order.
 Finally, we must maintain the mechanisms for deterring potential competitors from even aspiring to a larger regional or global role.
 An effective reconstitution capability is important here, since it implies that a potential rival could not hope to quickly or easily gain a predominant military position in the world.